 Absolute Majority means a number of votes greater than one-half of the total number of votes cast.
 Act means the Local Government Act 2020 ("the Act").

-Agenda means the notice of a meeting setting out the

-business to be transacted at the meeting

-Authorised Officer means a Council Officer authorised by the Council to act on its behalf.

-Chairperson means the person who chairs a meeting of the

-Council or an Asset or DelegatedCommittee of the

-Council.

-Chief Executive Officer means the person appointed by a Council to be its position.

-Chief Executive Officer or any person acting in that

-Committee means an advisory committee or special committee

-elected or nominated by the Council for the purpose of advising and making recommendations to Council.
+Agenda means the notice of a meeting setting out the business to be transacted at the meeting Authorised Officer means a Council Officer authorised by the Council to act on its behalf.
+Chairperson means the person who chairs a meeting of the Council or an Asset or Delegated Committee of the Council.
+Chief Executive Officer means the person appointed by a Council to be its Chief Executive Officer or any person acting in that position.
+Committee means an advisory committee or special committee elected or nominated by the Council for the purpose of advising and making recommendations to Council.
 Council means the Borough of Queenscliffe Council.

-Councillor means a person who is an elected member of the

-Council who has taken the oath of office in

-accordance with Section30 of the Act.

-Council Meeting Means a meeting at which the Mayor is elected, an

-Ordinary meeting and a Special meeting of the

-Council.

-Deliver means to hand over in person or mail to a recipient,

-and includes transmission by email and Councils

-website.

-Division means a formal count of those for and those

-against a motion generally to remove any doubt as to whether the motion is supported or opposed.

-Formal Motion means a motion which relates to a procedural

-matter only and which is not designed to produce any substantive result but used merely as a formal procedural measure.

-Gallery means the area set aside in the meeting room for

-the public.
+Councillor means a person who is an elected member of the Council who has taken the oath of office in accordance with Section 30 of the Act.
+Council Meeting Means a meeting at which the Mayor is elected, an Ordinary meeting and a Special meeting of the Council.
+Deliver means to hand over in person or mail to a recipient, and includes transmission by email and Councils website.
+Division means a formal count of those for and those against a motion generally to remove any doubt as to whether the motion is supported or opposed.
+Formal Motion means a motion which relates to a procedural matter only and which is not designed to produce any substantive result but used merely as a formal procedural measure.
+Gallery means the area set aside in the meeting room for the public.
 Leave of Absence means being absent from 3 consecutive Ordinary meetings of Council.

-Lot is the method of determining which candidate is to

-be eliminated from a ballot in circumstances where there are an equal number of votes.
+Lot is the method of determining which candidate is to be eliminated from a ballot in circumstances where there are an equal number of votes.
 In conducting the lot, candidate names are placed in a container and the first name drawn is deemed to be the defeated candidate.

-Mayor means the Mayor of the Council and includes any

-Councillor acting as Mayor.

-Member refers to a person who is entitled to vote at a

-meeting of the Council or a Special Committee of

-the Council.

-Municipal District means the district under the local government of a

-Council.

-Quorum means the minimum number of members of a

-Council or of a Special Committee of Council required by this local law to be present in order to constitute a valid meeting of the Council or the

-Special Committee respectively.

-Suspension of Standing means the suspension of the provisions of this without formal constraints.
+Mayor be eliminated from a ballot in circumstances where there are an equal number of votes.
+In conducting the lot, candidate names are placed in a container and the first name drawn is deemed to be the Mayor Member be eliminated from a ballot in circumstances where there are an equal number of votes.
+In conducting the lot, candidate names are placed in a container and the first name drawn is deemed to be the defeated candidate. means the Mayor of the Council and includes any be eliminated from a ballot in circumstances where there are an equal number of votes.
+In conducting the lot, candidate names are placed in a container and the first name drawn is deemed to be the defeated candidate. means the Mayor of the Council and includes any Councillor acting as Mayor. refers to a person who is entitled to vote at a meeting of the Council or a Special Committee of Member be eliminated from a ballot in circumstances where there are an equal number of votes.
+In conducting the lot, candidate names are placed in a container and the first name drawn is deemed to be the defeated candidate. means the Mayor of the Council and includes any Councillor acting as Mayor. refers to a person who is entitled to vote at a meeting of the Council or a Special Committee of the Council. means the district under the local government of a